 1. Christians in general have sanctified, anointed, and protected outdated traditions of church practice that are over 500 years old, refusing to come to terms with the fact that many of these traditions are not only irrelevant, and ineffective, but they are also unbiblical.

 2. Christians by and large fall into two categories: legalists and libertines.
 “Christian” legalists are self-righteous, judgmental, harsh, and mean-spirited; “Christian” libertines live just like those who don’t follow Jesus live.
 In other words, libertines behave as if God doesn’t exist; legalists behave as if they were God.
 Both lack spiritual reality.
 Until we face this problem squarely, Christians will have little impact on the culture.

 3. The horrific way that Christians treat each other and eat their own.
 This is perhaps the biggest problem of all.
 It’s why evangelical Christianity continues to fracture and lose members and influence.

-It is going to take a major shaking of the Spirit of God to turn the tide on these two problems.
+It is going to take a major shaking of the Spirit of God to turn the tide on these three problems.
 Obedience, however, should never be delayed nor should it be contingent on waiting for the crowds to obey.

 Each of us can choose to do business with our Lord in these areas and change course now.